When Breteni Morgan-Berg’s daughter Kamiyah Morgan was 8 months old, she had a habit of crawling fast, then freezing and tipping forward.

 Among the battery of tests she had undergone at NIH, Kamiyah had a genetic test as well.
 It revealed a mutation in the KCNMA1 gene.

-People with this mutation can experience different symptoms of different severity, according to one of Kamiyah’s pediatricians, Dr. Sotirios Keros.
+People with this mutation can experience different symptoms of differing severity, according to one of Kamiyah’s pediatricians, Dr. Sotirios Keros.
 Some can have either movement disorders or epileptic seizures.
 Some, like Kamiyah, can have both.

 In addition to these two conditions, many also have developmental delays and other neurological symptoms.
 Genetic testing can sometimes be the only way to diagnose medical conditions that aren’t obvious based on the symptoms, Dr. Keros said.